-- Individual priest quarters need to be cleaned regularly by a housekeeper. - Painting of quarters on a regular basis (particularly at the time of the arrival of a newly assigned priest). - Furniture should be adequate and comfortable in each suite. - Carpeting, drapes and mattress should be replaced and/or cleaned on a regular basis. - The parish is to maintain an inventory of the furniture that belongs to the Parish.
+- Individual priest quarters need to be cleaned regularly by a housekeeper. - The individual quarters of the priest should be painted on a regular basis (As a general rule this should be done at the time of the arrival of a newly assigned priest or every six years). - Furniture should be adequate and comfortable in each suite.
+Note: All furniture purchased by the parish remains the property of the parish. - Carpeting drapes and mattress should be replaced and/or cleaned on a regular basis. - The parish is to maintain an inventory of the furniture that belongs to the Parish.
 It is recommended that the individual priest himself maintain an inventory of the furniture which belongs to him.
+Note: All furniture purchased by the parish remains the property of the parish.